-Applicants are invited to apply for Full and partial awards funded by Geneva Academy of International Humanitarian Law and Human Rights to pursue LLM in International Humanitarian Law and Human Rights (LLM) and Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ).
+Applicants are invited to apply for Full and partial awards funded by Geneva Academy in Switzerland.
 These opportunities are open for international applicants on the basis of competition.

 The aim of The grants is to support students who are unable to secure the funding required to cover tuition fees and/or the cost of living in Geneva.